heegarthur/EqualPost/README.md

 If you want to, you can support me here: [support](https://buymeacoffee.com/ivocreator) pull requests are also welcome

+The following screenshots are taken in the app:

 <img width="1676" height="881" alt="Schermafbeelding 2025-09-23 205710" src="https://github.com/user-attachments/assets/a1ad98ea-07ed-4198-a996-ce14953f1082" />
 <img width="920" height="882" alt="Schermafbeelding 2025-09-23 205721" src="https://github.com/user-attachments/assets/52f7a02d-593d-483e-9735-03c1b30b9993" />